tethysplatform/tethys/docs/getting_started/url_variables.rst

 View Updated Map Page
 =====================

 Just like that, you added a new view of your data.
 Start up the development server using the ``tethys manage start`` command and browse to your app.
-Use the "Go To Map" action on the home page to browse to your new map page and use the options in the navigation pane to view the different gages (see Figure 1).
+Use the "Go To Map" action on the home page to browse to your new map page and use the options in the navigation pane to view the different gages.
+It should look like this:

 .. figure:: ../images/map_single_page.png
     :width: 650px

-    **Figure 1:** Map page displaying a single stream gage.

 Variable URLs
 =============